Server memory configuration options

 - From the total OS memory, subtract the equivalent of potential SQL Server thread memory allocations outside max server memory (MB) control, which is the stack size1 multiplied by calculated max worker threads2.

-- Then subtract 25% for other memory allocations outside max server memory (MB) control, such as backup buffers, extended stored procedure DLLs, objects that are created by using Automation procedures (sp_OA calls), allocations from linked server providers, columnstore indexes, and allocations for in-memory objects.
+- Then subtract 25% for other memory allocations outside max server memory (MB) control, such as backup buffers, extended stored procedure DLLs, objects that are created by using Automation procedures (sp_OA calls), and allocations from linked server providers.
 This is a generic approximation, and your mileage may vary.

 - What remains should be the max server memory (MB) setting for a single instance setup.

 1 Refer to the Memory Management Architecture guide for information on thread stack sizes per architecture.